 Although KHTO's control tower operates in season only, and only for 12 hours per day from end May to early September, the airport has traditionally welcomed more traffic during those busy months than many airports accommodate year-round.

-Of 30,000 total operations at KHTO in 2019, approximately 60% occurred between June 30th and September 30th, 2019.
+Of 30,000 flights at KHTO in 2019, approximately sixty percent occurred from June 30 to September 30th.

 KHTO is now a hub for out-of-state air taxi profiteers peddling lucrative Hamptons short-haul flights from tri-state locations (wine sippy cups included), and touting East Hampton's reputation as a high-end summer resort.
 They neglect to mention the increased noise and air pollution for which they are largely responsible.